 192.168.1.101.
 Write the

-ping -n 1 192.168.1.101 into a Command line input (on Command tab of Run DOS / Cmd command Action).
+ping -n 1 192.168.1.101 into a Command line input (on Command tab of Run DOS or CMD command Action).

 -n 1 parameter means that only one data packet will be sent per time to ensure server connectivity.
 If connection is somewhat unstable, you might want to increase the number of data packets sent each time.
 Note that you will have to substitute

-192.168.1.101 with the actual server IP address (or URL name if available).
+192.168.1.101 with the actual server IP address (or DNS name if available).

-How to detect failed ping request and automatically send error report?
+How to detect failed ping requests and automatically send error reports?
 So far the Task is set to ping the server every 30 seconds.
-However, we also need to setup error reporting which will occur whenever the server fails to respond to the ping request.
+However, we also need to set up error reporting which will occur whenever the server fails to respond to the ping request.

-Switch to the On Error tab of Run DOS / Cmd Command properties, check the Send email when this Action encounters an error checkbox and provide the email address of sender (From field) and recipient (To field) that will be used when sending error notifaction email.
+Switch to the On Error tab of Run DOS or CMD command properties, check the Send email when this Action encounters an error checkbox and provide the email address of sender (From field) and recipient (To field) that will be used when sending error notification email.

 Click OK and the Action will be saved.
 Essentially, the Task is ready.
-You might want to check other options for additional configuration, if necessary, but normally the Task will become active as soon as created (and begin pinging starting from the date and time specified in Task Scheduler settings).
+You might want to check other options for additional configuration, if necessary, but normally the Task will become active as soon as created (and begin pinging starting from the date and time specified in the Task Scheduler settings).

-Note that during server downtime, an email will be generated every 30 seconds which can lead to large amount of sent emails during somewhat longer downtime.
-Also, in order to maintain comprehensiveness of the log file when running frequently recurring Tasks, you might consider choosing Log only Task errors and warnings in the Log tab of Task properties.
+Note that during the server downtime, an email will be generated every 30 seconds which can lead to a large amount of sent emails during somewhat longer downtime.
+Also, in order to maintain the comprehensiveness of the log file when running frequently recurring Tasks, you might consider choosing Log only Task errors and warnings in the Log tab of Task properties.

 report.txtfile for later reviewing.
-Depending on the situation, executing media player that plays an audible alarm can also prove really useful.
+Depending on the situation, executing a media player that plays an audible alarm can also prove really useful.